ldicker6/music-info-retrieval/README.md

 influence model to group songs and suggest similar tracks, going beyond simple genre labels.

+**Tech Stack:** Python, Librosa, Scikit-Learn, NetworkX, Matplotlib, Seaborn, yt-dlp, pydub, FFmpeg
+**Skills Demonstrated:** Machine Learning, Signal Processing (DSP), Graph Algorithms, Data Visualization, Systems Design, CLI Tool Development

-## 1. Motivation
+## Motivation

-Traditional music recommenders rely heavily on metadata (especially genre).
-In this project, I wanted to see how far we could get by ignoring tags and looking only at how the audio *sounds*.

-Questions I explored:
+Traditional music recommenders rely heavily on metadata- especially genre, artist, and mood tags.
+But listeners don't experience music as labels; they experience timbre, rhythm, tempo, harmony, and energy.
+I was curious what would happen if we ignored metadata completely and tried to group and recommend songs based only on how they *sound*.

+This project explores three questions:
-- Do unsupervised clusters of audio features line up with human created genre labels?
+- Do unsupervised clusters of audio features naturally align with human created genre labels?
-- Where do they diverge, and what does that say about cross-genre similarity?
+- Where do they diverge, and what does that say about cross genre similarity?
-- Can we build an "agent" that, given a song (or YouTube link), guesses its genre/cluster and recommends similar tracks?
+- Can a retrieval agent recommend music by acoustic similarity rather than by genre category?

+The result is a content-based music exploration tool that extracts audio features, clusters songs in feature space, builds a similarity graph, and recommends similar tracks via a CLI interface, including support for YouTube URLs.

+In short, this project was an opportunity to combine my interests in machine learning, signal processing, and music, and to explore how algorithms can capture something as subjective as similarity.

 ## 2. High-Level Architecture